Cyber Assessment Framework: Objectives & Principles

 Each of these are linked to "outcomes" and "contributing outcomes".
 There are a total of 14 outcomes and 39 contributing outcomes.
 NCSC has published Indicators of Good Practice; IGP tables can be used to assess whether each objective has been "Achieved", "Not achieved", or "Partially achieved".
-Organisations are expected to self-assess, and to draw up an improvement roadmap.
+Organizations are expected to self-assess, and to draw up an improvement roadmap.
 Competent Authorities review the assessment and the roadmap.